SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 | !
 2 MHz |  1.02 ms |   4.0 us |   3.55 % |   aprx  60 us |
 |     1 MHz |  2.04 ms |   8.0 us |   3.55 % |        112 us |

-`!` - Theoretical, these speeds are not supported and have not been tested
+`!` - Theoretical, these speeds are not supported and have not been tested.
+Many execution time figures are calculated from examination of code.

-In contrast to the type B timer where prescaler is held constant while the period changes, here period (in ticks) is constant but the prescaler is not.
+In contrast to the type B timer where prescaler is held constant while the period changes, here period (in ticks) is constant (we need this, otherwise we couldn't get PWM out of it!) but the prescaler is not.
 Hence each prescaler option is associated with a fixed % of time spent in the ISR (and yes, for reasons I don't understand, the generated ISR code is slightly faster for /64 prescaling compared to /256, /16, and /8 (which are equal to each other).
 Edit: Probably gets to render something as a swap

 The micros execution time does not depend strongly on F_CPU, running from 112-145 clock cycles.